Lumi-supercomputer/lumi-userguide/docs/firststeps/getstarted.md

 If you need help getting a user account, please contact your local organization as detailed on the [LUMI Supercomputer Get Started][website-getstarted] page.
-For all other problems, you can always contact the [LUMI user support team][support].
+For all other problems with LUMI, you can always contact the [LUMI user support team][support].